supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_05_Implementing_Azure-based_recovery_services.md

      ![](../media/74.png)

    > **Note:** The time required for the test failover to complete depends on the available bandwidth of the connection between the lab environment and the Azure region hosting the Recovery Services vault.
-You will need to refresh the browser page for the status to be updated.
+You will need to refresh the browser page for the status to be updated (this process might take about 15-20 minutes).

 1. In the Azure portal, use the **Search resources, services, and docs** text box in the toolbar to search for and select **Virtual machines** and, on the **Virtual machines** page, note the entry representing the newly provisioned virtual machine.